Rachel Razunguzwa

 Entry Requirements

 Entries will be judged on the originality of the shots, how your concept could address or showcase a social, environmental, or economic issue, how you demonstrate preparation and planning in your work, and the overall quality of your submission.
+Within your entry, you must provide a 100-word rationale of the background for your submission.
+Within your entry, you must provide a 100-word rationale of the background for your submission.

 Please supply at least 3 images, with a maximum of 5.
 Suggested support submission pieces may include concepts, sketches, mood boards, video, folio, and images.